 With a juicy layer of fruit and a sweet crispy topping, this is the type of strawberry dessert that you want to make as soon as they appear on the market.
 It's very easy, uses few ingredients (only 6!), freezes wonderfully, and can be made with frozen berries too.

-Mi ideal easy strawberry crisp has brown sugar, lime juice and develops a syrupy sauce while it bakes that is to die for!
+Mi ideal easy strawberry crisp develops a syrupy sauce while it bakes that is irresistible!
 In an ideal world, I would eat it all up with a spoon.
 That's how great it is.

 Only 6 ingredients

-- Strawberries: though I will always favor fresh strawberries, this is a dessert that is phenomenal with frozen ones also.
-Don't don't refrain from making it just because it's not the season.
+- Strawberries: though I will always favor fresh strawberries, this is a phenomenal dessert with frozen ones.
+Don't refrain from making it just because it's not the season.

-- Brown sugar: it adds a great caramel note that goes wonderful with the rest of the flavors.
-Light or dark brown sugar, both work.
-But some white sugar can be used for the fruit, especially if the berries are on the sour side.
+- Brown sugar: adds a great caramel note that goes wonderfully with the rest of the flavors.
+Light or dark brown sugar both work.
+White sugar can be used for the fruit, especially if the berries are sour.

 For me, it's the star part of this dessert.
 It's a saucy, syrupy filling that is fantastic.